 9. Arnold Arboretum At Harvard University

 Continuing eastward, Arnold Arboretum is a 281-acre preserve designed by famous landscape architect Frederick Law Olmsted.
 With more than 17,000 plants, the arboretum is an outdoor museum of sorts.
 The riot of color in autumn is unsurpassed, considering that each plant offers its own unique leaf show.

 Bring your camera and your curiosity.
-You will see plants at the arboretum you have never seen before.
+You will see plants you have never seen before.
 The arboretum offers app-guided tours.
-The Explorers Garden Tour is a quarter-mile tour through the garden highlighting specimen trees like the Chinese stewartia and the dove tree.
+The Explorers Garden Tour is a quarter-mile tour through the garden, highlighting specimen trees like the Chinese stewartia and the dove tree.